-I’m seeing more and more people walking with sticks these days, but none of the factory-made, metal sticks look all that interesting.
-A home-made, wooden walking stick you whittle yourself is another matter.
-Even a simple one looks great, and it’ll connect you with the walking habit in a more hands-on way.
+A home-made, wooden walking stick you whittle yourself will connect you with the walking habit in a more hands-on way.
 Whittling can also be a lot of fun, even if you’ve never tried it before.

 Canada is covered in the kind of saplings that make fabulous walking sticks.
 Even if you live in a city, you can still get your hands on a trimmed limb of some kind.
 Poplar makes excellent walking sticks and poplar trees are one of the most common species across Canada.
 If prevalence of tree cover had counted for anything when they were choosing our national symbol, the poplar leaf would be on our flag.
 Maple and most hardwoods make decent walking sticks too, but heavier than poplar.
 Stay away from pine or spruce if you can because of the sticky sap.